 Podcasts are great.
 Check out my copywriting and marketing podcast if you need new audio content. 👇

 They’re great because you can listen to them while working, hitting the gym, commuting, etc.

-I once read a book called The Millionaire Fastlane and it had the principle of mobile university.
+I once read a book called The Millionaire Fastlane, and it had the principle of a mobile university.

-This meant to always use downtime for learning through audiobooks and podcasts.
+This meant always using downtime for learning through audiobooks and podcasts.

 For example, think about the amount of hours you spend driving, walking, and so on every year.

 Now imagine if you were educating yourself during these times instead of l listening to music or doing nothing.